I’ve tested the best women’s merino underwear so you don’t have to!

 The clothing you wear when tramping (hiking) is a key factor in your comfort and safety.
 This also includes underwear sitting directly on your skin!

-Merino underwear are a great option for hiking – merino dries quickly and is odour resistant.
-But there are so many brands to choose from, so which is the best?
+Merino underwear are a great option for hiking – merino dries quickly, is breathable and odour resistant, and just generally feels healthier than other materials (e.g. cotton or bamboo) for wearing down there.
+But there are so many brands to choose from and they’re not cheap, so which is the best?
 I’ve tested offerings from some of the main New Zealand brands.
 Here are my recommendations!

 Alchemy Equipment Underwear

 Alchemy Equipment kindly sent me their Superfine Merino Underwear to try.
-They normally cost NZ$50.
+They normally cost NZ$50 but do go on sale.

 Pros: similar to the Icebreaker underwear reviewed below, these are very lightweight and quick drying.
 They’re also the stretchiest pair that I’ve tried, which made them so comfy.
 Alchemy Equipment is a small New Zealand company with an amazing philosophy.

 Cons: expensive.
 The thinner elastic edges might dig in for some people, but I found that because they’re stretchy this wasn’t an issue.
-I wonder about the longevity due to the thinner material, so will return once I’ve been able to try them for more than just a few months.
+I wondered about the longevity due to the thinner material, but they’ve held up for over a year of being my favourite underwear.

 Icebreaker Merino Underwear

 I bought the Icebreaker Siren bikini briefs to trial.
-They normally cost NZ$49.99 per pair, but OnceIt was having a sale so I only paid $29.99.
+They normally cost NZ$59.99 per pair, but OnceIt was having a sale so I only paid $29.99.

 Pros: super lightweight and very quick drying, 83% wool.